Karnup District Structure Plan

 What if my land is identified for a school or public open space?

-In the process of preparing the District Structure Plan, the optimal location for uses such as major roads and other infrastructure, open space and community facilities, schools and activity centres is identified.
+In the process of preparing the District Structure Plan, the optimal location for uses such as major roads and other servicing infrastructure, regional and district open space and community facilities, high (secondary) schools and activity centres is identified.

-A district-wide infrastructure contribution plan (also called a Development Contribution Plan), expected to be administered by the City, will establish timeframes for the delivery of this infrastructure and how costs will be shared equitably amongst landowners.
-This is to ensure a fair and reasonable outcome so that one landowner is not disadvantaged over another because of the type of land use identified over their land.
+A district-wide infrastructure contribution plan (also called a Development Contribution Plan), expected to be administered by the City, will establish timeframes for the delivery of district roads and community infrastructure, and how costs will be shared equitably amongst landowners.
+This is to ensure a fair and reasonable outcome, so that one landowner is not disadvantaged over another because of the type of land use identified over their land.

 What if I don't like the outcomes of the District Structure Plan over my land?